jazzband/django-oauth-toolkit/docs/settings.rst

 AUTHORIZATION_CODE_EXPIRE_SECONDS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Default: ``60``

 The number of seconds an authorization code remains valid.
 Requesting an access
-token after this duration will fail. :rfc:`4.1.2` recommends a
+token after this duration will fail. :rfc:`4.1.2` recommends expire after a short lifetime,
-10 minutes (600 seconds) duration.
+with 10 minutes (600 seconds) being the maximum acceptable.

 CLIENT_ID_GENERATOR_CLASS
 ~~~~~~~~~~~~~~~~~~~~~~~~~